Europe

 A short trip to Sweden's capital city Stockholm is on an international students' bucket list.
 Join your LiU Student Hosts and Summer Academy peers for an overnight stay at a cosy hostel in Stockholm and explore this fascinating city.

 Take a day tour to the picturesque medieval town of Vadstena, less than an hour from Linköping.
 Perched on lake Vättern, the beautiful and historic surroundings are a must-see for international students.
-The tour will also visit Naturum Tåkern, an astonishing bird wildlife preserve.
+The trip will include a guided tour of Vadstena Castle; a visit to Rökstenen, one of Sweden's oldest runestones; and a visit Naturum Tåkern, an astonishing bird wildlife preserve.

 Travel opportunities

 Linköping is 43km southwest of Norrköping and 50km east of Vadstena.
 There are regular, long-distance buses to Vadstena, Jönköping, Göteborg and Norrköping.
 There are also trains which run between Linköping and Malmö, Stockholm and Norrköping.
 Linköping City Airport is 2km east of the city, there are also direct trains from Stockholm Arlanda airport.
-LiU provides a shuttle bus pick-up service from Linköping's airport, and train/bus station on the arrival day of Friday 27 June.
+LiU provides a shuttle bus pick-up service from Linköping's airport between 12 and 8pm, and train/bus station on the arrival day of Friday 26 June.

 Top attractions: Ekenäs Slott, Gamla Linköping, Linköpings domkyrka, Sankt Lars Kyrka, Östergötlands Länsmuseum.
 Lonely Planet, 2018